|

 Why do President Mbeki

-and Dr Tshabalala-Msimang warn against the use of ARV
+and Dr Tshabalala-Msimang warn against the use of

-drugs like AZT?
+ARV drugs like AZT?

-is AZT really antiretroviral?
+it more directly: is AZT really antiretroviral?
 An

 Open Letter to